Who is the Jackson county Library Foundation?

 How can I make a contribution?

 Thank you for supporting literacy, access and learning in your community.
 You can make a secure contribution online or mail a contribution to the Jackson County Library Foundation, 205 S. Central Ave, Medford, OR 97501.
-If you have questions, please call (541) 773-6572 or email firstname.lastname@example.org.
+If you have questions, please call (541) 774-6572 or email email@example.com.
+All checks must be made payable to the Jackson County Library Foundation.

 What is the difference between the Library District Board and the Foundation?

 Library District Board members are elected by Jackson County voters.
-The Library Board governs and makes administrative decisions for the library, such as adopting policies and setting the budget.
-The Foundation works to raise private funds for expanded library services and programs.
+The Library District Board governs and makes administrative decisions for the library, such as adopting policies and setting the budget.
+The Foundation works to raise private funds for expanded library services and programs not included in the district budget.

 How does the Foundation differ from the Friends of the Library?